Ever wondered how leading enterprises most often complete projects on schedule and under budget? The key is Kanban! 🔑

 Step 1: Set Up Your Kanban Board

-- Visual Representation: Create your Kanban board on a physical whiteboard or using digital tools like Mirorim.
+Next, create a visual representation of your workflow, either on a physical whiteboard or using digital tools like Mirorim.

 Step 2: Customize Your Board